AntonioRequena/ImpactNoiseMultilabeliBPRIA25/README.md

-# Multi-label Noise Induction Experiments
+# Code for: *Impact of Label-Level Noise on Multi-Label Learning* (IbPRIA 2025)

-This repository contains the source code required to reproduce the experiments described in the related article.
+This repository contains the source code and scripts needed to reproduce the experiments described in the paper:

+**"Impact of label-level noise on multi-label learning: a case study on the k-Nearest Neighbor classifier"**
+*Antonio Requena, Antonio Javier Gallego, Jose J. Valero-Mas*
+Proceedings of the 12th Iberian Conference on Pattern Recognition and Image Analysis (IbPRIA 2025), Coimbra, Portugal.

+## 📋 Overview

+This project explores the effect of **label-level noise** in **multi-label classification**, using synthetic noise induction and k-Nearest Neighbor classifiers.
+We introduce controlled noise into multi-label datasets and evaluate the resulting performance variations.

-## Getting Started
+## 🚀 Getting Started

-To set up the environment and run the experiments, follow the steps below:
+Follow these steps to set up the environment and reproduce the experiments.

 ### 1. Create a virtual environment

 It's recommended to use a virtual environment to avoid dependency conflicts:

 ```bash
 python -m venv venv
 source venv/bin/activate   # or venv\Scripts\activate on Windows
 ```

-### 2. Install required dependencies
+### 2. Install dependencies

-All dependencies are listed in the `requirements.txt` file:
+Install required packages listed in `requirements.txt`:

 ```bash
 pip install -r requirements.txt
 ```